sneas/blog/content/blog/deploy-dist-folder-to-gh-pages-with-circleci/index.md

 ![Create And Add User Key](./create-and-add-user-key.png)

 We're done.
-Now you can got to your project, click on the latest build and click `Rebuild` button.
+Now you can get to your project, click on the latest build and click the `Rebuild` button.